 Consider: Cabinet color, countertop, backsplash, and appliance finishes.

 Best approach: Include cabinets in your visualizer photo.
-Test samples under both natural and artificial light.
+Test samples under both natural and artificial light, and check RAL references when matching metal finishes.

 Consider: Desired mood, bedding colors, and nighttime lighting.